-The Project was notable for the challenges overcome in developing and executing the girder launch, which was one of the more complex and innovative launches Surespan has performed.
-To avoid the environmental impact of trenching a launch bed, the bridge had to be segmentally built and launched at the same time.
+This project was notable for overcoming significant challenges in developing and executing the girder launch, which stands out as one of the most complex and innovative launches Surespan has performed.

 Watch the construction time-lapse here.